waimea-ldhunt/level-2-programming-assessment/docs/test-plan.md

 ## Invalid Inputs

-The program should account for invalid inputs.
+The program should account for invalid inputs and handle them in a way that allows the user to try again.

 ### Test Data To Use